wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 	program = gpg2
    </pre>

-1. If you are not using Zsh, edit you ~/.bash_profile to avoid these error messages:
+1. If you are using Bash, edit you ~/.bash_profile to avoid these error messages:

    <pre>error: gpg failed to sign the data
 fatal: failed to write commit object